Central Nervous System Drugs and Chinese Medicine

 - Explore how major central nervous system drugs act on the body

-This is California Acupuncture Board (CAB) Category 1 distance education course.
+This is California Acupuncture Board (CAB) Category 1 live education course.
 For NCCAOM, this course is a safety PDA.
-This course is pending approval by the California Acupuncture Board and NCCAOM for 2 hours of continuing education and PDAs.
+This course is approved by the California Acupuncture Board and NCCAOM for 2 hours of continuing education and PDAs.
 For further information, please contact the Integrative Medicine Council, CAB CEU Provider #1349, NCCAOM PDA Provider #166669, at DrGreg@integrativemedicinecouncil.org or (619) 881-0029.

 Refund Policy: A refund request can be made up to seven days before the scheduled webinar and a full refund will be offered.
 Within a week of the seminar, cancellations will refund half the cost of the webinar.